-Grieving Daughter Fights Cable Bill After Parents Die Of Coronavirus
+Grieving Daughter Fights Comcast Over Cable Bill After Parents Die Of Coronavirus

 “They were the epitome of best friends.
 Together since 19 years old.
 My father just retired from Quincy public schools last June.
 They were pretty well known around the city.
 Loved by all,” Jessica said.

 Now, the couple’s heartbroken daughters are sifting through mail and closing accounts – like the cable.
-The Comcast bill has been adding up since they both were hospitalized.
+The Comcast bill had been adding up since they both were hospitalized.

 “I think what just struck a chord the most is they said, ‘Oh, you should have canceled it back in May.’
 Whose thought is that?
 Who’s going to have both parents in the hospital and think that?”
 Kenneally said.

-After WBZ emailed Comcast, the company told Jessica she would not be responsible for the balance.
+After WBZ-TV emailed Comcast, the company told Jessica she would not be responsible for the balance.
 In a statement, Comcast said: “We are very sorry for Ms. Kenneally’s loss.
 We connected with Ms. Kenneally to confirm the credit was applied on the account and apologize for her experience.”

 “I think all we’re really looking for is compassion and human emotion and understanding.
 No one expected this,” Jessica said.